Food waste caddies

 Lining your kitchen caddy

 You can line your kitchen caddy with a compostable liner, newspaper or any soft plastic bag which you may ordinarily throw away.
-For example, carrier bags, bread bags or fruit and vegetable bags.
+For example, carrier bags, bread bags, cereal bags or fruit and vegetable bags.

 Please note: this does not include plastic containers, pots, tubs or trays.
 Please continue to recycle these in your blue-lidded bin.